hgmventures/nventr-agent-js/README.md

 ### Security

-- The `actionAccessToken` should be a secure token like a JWT, which is passed in the header `nventr-agent-actions-access-token`.
+- The `webhookActionToken` should be a secure token like a JWT, which is passed in the header `nventr-agent-webhook-access-token`.
-- The token is used to authenticate and authorize the actions performed by the client on the server.
+- The token is used to authenticate and authorize the webhook actions performed by the client on the server.

 This setup ensures that only authorized actions are performed and that the actions are securely authenticated using the provided token. v